-Work from home (or with very little social interaction)?
+Do you work from home (or with very little social interaction)?
 Consider renting a coworking space or frequenting coffee shops with other work-from-homers.
-You don’t have to go there all of the time, but changing it up every now and then can really make you happier and healthier.
+You don't have to go there all of the time, but changing it up every now and then can really make you happier and healthier.

 Want even more socialization?
-Try creating new reasons to go out and meet people.
+Try creating new reasons to go out and meeting people.
 Join a book club.
 Take a class that really interests you.
 Go on a group walking tour of your neighborhood.
 There are so many ways to hang out with other people in a fun and friendly environment.
 You just have to go out and do it.

-(As a bonus, making new connections and building stronger relationships not only helps you emotionally, but it helps professionally as well.
-Isn’t that a basic principle of networking?)
+(As a bonus, making new connections and building stronger relationships not only helps you emotionally, it helps professionally as well.
+Isn't that a basic principle of networking?)

 4. Eat & Sleep Well